-k) Derivative financial instruments
+j) Derivative financial instruments

 The Company does not use derivative financial instruments to hedge its exposure to foreign exchange and interest rate risks arising from operational, financing and investment activities.
-In accordance with its treasury policy, the Company does not hold or issue derivative financial instruments for trading purposes, but has a derivative financial liability resulting from a land purchase agreement discussed in Note 4.
+In accordance with its treasury policy, the Company does not hold or issue derivative financial instruments for trading purposes, but had a derivative financial liability resulting from a land purchase agreement which was settled during the year ended December 31, 2013.

-I) Property and equipment
+k) Property and equipment